 XLink Resolution API

-An XLink Resolution request shall be issued by the Receiver to the currently executing Broadcaster Application if the Receiver Media Player encounters an xlink attribute in an MPD as an attribute of a Period element.
-The Receiver shall request that the Broadcaster Application resolve the XLink, e.g. to return one or more Period elements it uses to replace the Period element in which the XLink appeared.
+An XLink Resolution request shall be issued by the Receiver to the currently executing Broadcaster Application when in the MPD the Receiver Media Player (RMP) encounters a Period@xlink:href attribute in the form of a tag URI beginning with tag:atsc.org,2016:xlink.
+Any XLinks not beginning with this URI are expected to be disregarded or processed in a proprietary manner.
+For XLinks beginning with tag:atsc.org,2016:xlink, the Receiver shall request that the Broadcaster Application resolve the XLink, using the XLink Reslution API to return one or more Period elements to be used by the RMP to replace the Period element in which the XLink appeared.

 The XLink Resolution API shall be defined as follows: